chbridges/amazon-aspect-extractor/README.md

 ## Project Description

-This project aims to extract and compile information about products on Amazon from its reviews using Google Chrome.
+This project aims to extract and compile information about products on Amazon from their reviews.
-Keyword extraction and Sentiment Analysis are employed in order to compute statistics and summaries of products given their URLs.
+Aspect Extraction and Sentiment Analysis are employed in order to compute statistics and summaries of products given their URLs.

+### Usage

+#### Requirements
+- Google Chrome
+- pipenv (`pip3 install pipenv`)

+#### Setup
-Set up the program with `pipenv install` and `pipenv run spacy`.
-Now you can execute the main program by running `pipenv run main`.
+Run `pipenv install` and `pipenv run spacy` to install all necessary packages.
+The program can now be run using `pipenv run main`.

-### Trouble shooting
+#### Troubleshooting

-We had some issues with "Are You A Robot" pages from Amazon.
+There is an issues with "Are You A Robot" pages from Amazon preventing the crawling of reviews.
+In this case, a ValueError exception will be thrown while the GUI does not close automatically.

-This means that it is not possible to crawl reviews from Amazon.
-To do this, the aspect extractor can be started in debug mode with `pipenv run debug`.
+To override this, launch the program using `pipenv run debug`.

-In debug mode, the pages will be opened in the foreground and you have the opportunity to enter the image code of the "Are You A Robot" challenge.
+In debug mode the pages will be opened in the foreground and you get the opportunity to enter the image code of the "Are You A Robot" challenge.
-We generally recommend copying the product URLs from the Google Chrome browser so that the corresponding cookies in Google Chrome ensure that no "Are You A Robot" challenge is opened.
+We generally recommend copying the product URLs from the Google Chrome browser so that the corresponding cookies ensure that no "Are You A Robot" challenge will be triggered.

 ### Processing pipeline